nagyist/foto/README.md

 A visualization of the textural ordination is provided at the end of the function run, but is optional (can be disabled).

+#### moving window approach

+An addition by (JonathanVSV)[https://github.com/JonathanVSV] now allows for the use of a moving window instead of a gridded sampling of the input image - a big thank you goes out to Jonathan for this addition.
+Use the parameter methods="zones" for the original gridded approach or methods="mw" for a moving window analysis.
+The moving window analysis will require large amounts of working memory.
+No checks are in place to guarantee if this is the case.
+As such you might run into out of memory issues for large images or the moving window approach in particular.

 ## Partitioned normalization

 Partiotioned normalization as described in [Barbier et al. 2010](http://doi.wiley.com/10.1111/j.1466-8238.2009.00493.x) is not provided but easily accomplished once all images are processed.
 I refer to this paper for the appropriate routines.
 If you have no access to this work due to paywall restrictions please email me or the original author for a copy.